“Wait why am I doing this diet again?

 But the good news..
-It’s temporary – we’re talking only a week for most people – and can be cured with a few easy steps.
-Today you’ll learn how to conquer the Keto Flu with 7 simple cures.
+It’s temporary – we’re talking only a week for most people – and can be conquered with 7 simple cures.

 What is the Keto Flu?

-The Keto Flu is your body’s response to switching from running off glucose to fueling with ketones.
-Glucose comes from carbs.
-Ketones come from fat.
+The Keto Flu is your body’s responding to switching from running off glucose to ketones (glucose from carbs.
+Ketones from fat).

-Glucose is your body’s preferred fuel – remember you’ve spent your entire life burning these sugars to keep going.
+Remember you’ve spent your entire life running off glucose.
 Keto is a shock to the system.
-And it’s normal to feel a bit funky during the transition.
+And it’s normal to feel funky during the transition.